Today's Articles

 On this date, in 1924, Dinah Washington was born.
 She was a Black blues singer.

-Born in Tuscaloosa, Alabama, as Ruth Lee Jones she was a child when her family moved to Chicago.
+Born in Tuscaloosa, Alabama, as Ruth Lee Jones, she was a child when her family moved to Chicago.
 She sang and played the piano for her church choir.
-In 1939, she began to sing and play piano in various Chicago nightclubs, in addition to touring with Sallie Martin's gospel group.
-About 1942-43, she adopted the stage name Dinah Washington.
-From 1943 to 1946, she sang with the Lionel Hampton band and in 1946, began a successful solo career.
-From 1949 to 1955, her recordings were consistently among the top ten hits of the rhythm-and-blues charts.
+In 1939, she began singing and playing piano in various Chicago nightclubs and toured with Sallie Martin's gospel group.
+In about 1942-43, she adopted the stage name Dinah Washington.
+From 1943 to 1946, she sang with the Lionel Hampton band, and in 1946, she began a successful solo career.
+From 1949 to 1955, her recordings consistently ranked among the top ten hits on the rhythm-and-blues charts.

-Even after she crossed over to the popular (pop) music market, in which she had her greatest commercial success, Washington retained many of her earlier fans because of her passionate, supple style.
-Often referred to as The Queen of the Blues, she was noted for excellent voice control and her unique gospel-influenced delivery.
+Even after she transitioned to the popular (pop) music market, where she achieved her most tremendous commercial success, Washington retained many of her earlier fans due to her passionate, supple style.
+Often referred to as the Queen of the Blues, she was noted for her excellent voice control and unique gospel-influenced delivery.
 Dinah Washington died on Dec.
 14, 1963, in Detroit, Michigan.

 To Become a Musician or Singer